Get your EPR Fulfilment in Plastic Waste Management done with the help of Corpbiz.

 EPR programs ensure proper collection, recycling, and disposal of plastic products.
 By holding producers responsible, there is a significant reduction in plastic pollution in natural habitats, such as oceans, rivers, and forests, leading to a cleaner environment.

-Since EPR fulfilment in Plastic Waste Management requires a lot of steps and documentation, it would not be easy for an individual to do it.
+Since EPR fulfilment in Plastic Waste Management requires a lot of steps and paper works, it would not be easy for an individual to do it.
 These involve:

 Different types of plastics possess different characteristics.
 According to Plastic Waste Management Rules, 2016, there are seven categories of plastics on the basis of their recyclability: